mike-poulos/ai-security-skills/README.md

 # AI Agent Security Skills

-AI agent skill files for cybersecurity advisory engagements, built and maintained by Mike Poulos, Executive Advisor, Cybersecurity at Windval Technology Solutions.
+AI agent skill files for cybersecurity use cases built and maintained by Mike Poulos, Cybersecurity Architect & Advisor at Windval Technology Solutions.

 ## What Are Skill Files?
 Skill files are reusable markdown documents that encode practitioner judgment into structured AI agent processes.
-Each skill file defines a repeatable analysis workflow that an AI agent executes against client-specific inputs, producing consistent, auditable, framework-mapped outputs.
+Each skill file defines a repeatable analysis workflow that an AI agent executes against specific inputs, producing consistent, auditable, framework-mapped outputs.

 These are not prompts.
 They are parameterizable procedures